SharePoint/sp-dev-docs/docs/sp-add-ins/tenancies-and-deployment-scopes-for-sharepoint-add-ins.md

  **Note**  Add-in scope should not be confused with Feature scope.
 Feature scope determines where the elements in a Feature are deployed.
 The possibilities include  **Farm**,  **WebApplication**,  **Site** (that is, site collection), and **Web**.
 Only  **Web** is permitted for Features in SharePoint Add-ins (both host web Features and Features inside a .wsp in an add-in package).Add-in scope should also not be confused with add-in permission levels.
 SharePoint Add-ins can request permissions to all or selected parts of SharePoint content at the levels of list, web, site collection, and tenancy.
 Installing an add-in with tenant scope does not give it permissions that it would not otherwise have, nor does it cancel key provisions of the SharePoint security model.
-For more information about add-in permissions, see  [Add-in permissions in SharePoint 2013](add-in-permissions-in-sharepoint-2013.md).
+For more information about add-in permissions, see  [Add-in permissions in SharePoint](add-in-permissions-in-sharepoint-2013.md).